 Submit a High-Resolution File

 The best way to ensure no details are changed as we prep your design for print is to upload a high-resolution file to the Bonfire Design tool.
-The Design tool allows you to upload png, jpg and gif files, we highly recommend uploading an editable vector file if you have that on hand.
+The Design tool allows you to upload .AI, .EPS, .PDF, .PNG or .JPG files, but we highly recommend uploading an editable vector file if you have that on hand.
 Check out our Help Center article to learn more about uploading files to our design tool.

 Ensure Your Text is Readable by Picking the Right T-Shirt and Ink Color Combination

 It’s important to make sure that the text and fonts on your shirt are readable.
 While screen printing can get incredibly detailed, it’s still good to ensure that the text elements are as readable as you want them to be.
 The best way to check the readability of your design is to try to read the words on each color shirt you are selling on your Bonfire campaign page.
 If there’s a certain shirt color option that seems to be camouflaging your text, consider switching out that shirt color.

 Create Contrast Between Your Ink and T-Shirt Color